 [ANUMDEL] searches the current string in the ALPHA register for a number (represented in numerals) and returns to the X-register the value of the number.
 It also deletes all characters in the string from the start of the string through the last numerical character used.
-If the Alpha string contains more than one number separated by non-numeric characters, [ANUMDEL] uses only the first number.
-[ANUMDEL] is identical in operation to the [ANUM] function in the extended functions/memory module, except that [ANUM] does not alter the string.
+If the Alpha string contains more than one number, [ANUMDEL] uses only the first number.
+[ANUMDEL] is identical in operation to the [ANUM] function in the Extended Functions/Memory module, except that [ANUM] does not alter the string.